-In the event that a participating employer is wound-up, the defined benefit obligations of that employer will be transferred to that employer's successor.
+In the event that a participating employer is wound-up, the defined benefit obligations of that employer will be transferred to

 The 2020 triennial actuarial investigation surplus amounts

 An actuarial investigation is conducted annually for the Defined Benefit category of which Council is a contributing employer.
 Generally, a full actuarial investigation is conducted every three years and interim actuarial investigations are conducted for each intervening year.
 A full investigation was conducted as at 30 June 2020.